qodesmith/background-image-gallery/README.md

 ### Stopping The Gallery

 Ok, so you've got the gallery running on the page but enough's enough.
 How do we stop this thing?
-Simply.
+Simple.
 The `bgImageGallery` function *returns* a function that, when called, stops the gallery.

 Por exemplo:
 ```javascript